Website Feedback – Report a bug

 • Council undertakes a regulatory risk assessment prior to approving a property to take part in the program.

-• Before starting the program, council notifies all properties within a 2 km of control activities by mail.
-We also notify all neighbouring properties by mail.
+• Before starting the program, council notifies all properties within a 2 km of bait sites by mail.

 Schedule